-- The total long-term revenue bonds and loans payable of the Division decreased by \$49,532,000 due to scheduled principal payments on the bonds and loans. - The unrestricted cash and cash equivalents balance increased by \$54,006,000, mainly due to continued strong results from operating activities.
+- The total long-term revenue bonds and loans payable of the Division decreased by \$71,806,000 due to scheduled principal payments on the bonds and loans and the refunding of several series of revenue bonds. - The unrestricted cash and cash equivalents balance increased by \$45,142,000, mainly due to continued strong results from operating activities.